 - It helps lighten scars and other dark spots on your face

-- It makes for a good skin moisturizing agent
+- It makes for a good skin moisturizing and hydrating agent

 - It seals your skin with good moisture and helps eliminate excess oil secretion

-- When combined with honey, rice milk can leave your skin soft, smooth and supple
+- When combined with honey, rice milk offers calming properties.
+It can leave your skin soft, smooth, and supple

 - Mix rice milk with almond paste to make an effective body scrub.
-Alternately, you can mix it with gram flour
+Alternatively, you can mix it with gram flour for gentle cleansing and exfoliating the skin

 - Rice milk cures dark lips, if you use it regularly

 - Mix rice milk with turmeric powder.
-You can use it as a toner
+You can use this antioxidant mix as a toner for radiant complexion

 Rice milk soap benefits your skin in multiple ways.
 It has a skin-lightening effect.
 It also moisturizes the skin and leaves it feeling supple and soft.
 In addition, rice milk soap can be used as a gentle scrub.
 It also soothes skin from sunburns.
 This soap can effectively even the skin tone and manage dark spots if regularly included in the skin care regime.
 You can also prepare rice milk soap at home with simple ingredients.
 These soaps can be effective substitutes for regular soaps.